cau-placc/pakcs/RELNOTES.md

     which require detailed type information in FlatCurry programs.

-    There is also a new package `flatcurry-addtypes` which annotates all FlatCurry expressions with their corresponding types.
+    There is also a new package `flatcurry-addtypes` which annotates FlatCurry expressions in a program with their corresponding types.

 Release notes for PAKCS Version 3.9.0 (October 29, 2025)